Close

 Essential Documents: Your Non-Negotiable List

-1. Valid Passport: Must be issued within the last 10 years, valid for at least 3 months after your planned departure, and contain at least two blank pages.
+1. Valid Passport: Must be issued within the last 10 years, valid for at least 3 months after your planned departure (6 months recommended), and contain at least two blank pages.
 Check this thrice—passport issues are the most common rejection reason.

 2. Completed Application Form: Use the official Schengen visa application form.
-In 2025, online submission is mandatory for UAE residents, accessible through the VFS Global portal specifically designed for GCC applicants.
+In 2026, online submission is mandatory for UAE residents, accessible through the VFS Global portal specifically designed for GCC applicants at finlandvisa.fi.

-3. Passport-Sized Photographs: Two recent photos meeting exact Schengen specifications—35-40mm width, 70-80% face coverage, neutral expression, light background.
+3. Passport-Sized Photographs: Two recent photos meeting exact Schengen specifications—35mm × 45mm dimensions, 70-80% face coverage, neutral expression, light background.
+The photos must be taken within the last 6 months and printed at minimum 400 DPI resolution.
 Get them professionally taken; smartphone photos rarely meet standards.

-4. UAE Residence Permit Copy: Clear, legible copy of your Emirates ID and residence visa stamp/card.
-Both must remain valid for at least three months beyond your trip.
+4. UAE Residence Permit Copy: Clear, legible copy of your Emirates ID (both sides) and residence visa stamp/card.
+Both must remain valid for at least three months beyond your trip, though six months validity is recommended.

 5. Travel Insurance: Minimum coverage of €30,000 for medical emergencies and repatriation, valid across all Schengen countries.
+This is a mandatory requirement under EU Regulation 810/2009.
 Purchase this from reputable providers recognized by Finnish authorities—budget options often lack necessary coverage details.
+The policy must cover emergency medical treatment, hospitalization, medical repatriation, and repatriation of remains.
+An insurance card alone is insufficient; submit the full policy document showing all required details including coverage amounts, dates, and geographic scope.

 Business-Specific Documentation